frederickaplan/fdh/files/PART1/fdh-1-1.md

 ## 4. "Digital Humanities" vs. Digital Studies and Studies about Digital Culture
 ### 4.1.
 Digital Studies
-French philosopher Bernard Stiegler argued that the term Digital Humanities is too narrow and that the effects of “digitalization” go beyond the field of the Humanities to affect all the knowledge fields.
+The late French philosopher Bernard Stiegler argued that the term Digital Humanities is too narrow and that the effects of “digitalization” go beyond the field of the Humanities to affect all the knowledge fields.

 He preferred the term Digital Studies by opposition to Analog Studies, arguing that digitalization processes affect all fields of research and not just humanities, from physics, to geology and biology.
 And the effect of this paradigm shift ought to be studied in order to answer the question: what does the digital do to knowledge?

 ### 4.2.
 Studies about Digital Culture
-A final discipline name is “Studies about Digital Culture” which attempts to better understand the impact of the Digital Revolution on all aspects of our culture.
+ “Studies about Digital Culture” (including for instance Cultural Analytics) attempt to better understand the impact of the Digital Revolution on all aspects of our culture.
 Most DH scholars would consider studies about digital culture a subpart of Digital Humanities.

 ## 5. Conclusion
 ### 5.1.
 Summary

 **_Humanities and Computer Science have long standing intrinsic links.
-These worlds are not as separated as we may think them._**
+These worlds are not as separated as we may think they are._**

 In a first approach, Digital Humanities can be approximately defined as the intersection zone between the Digital and the Humanities.
 A subdomain of Digital Studies, Digital Humanities would include Humanities Computing (from which they stemmed) and Studies about Digital Culture.